 Do you recognize any of the friendly faces on the right?
 These are our past SNAP AmeriCorps members, and they have made a huge difference in the Eastern Sierra.
 Many have chosen to remain in the area to continue giving back to our community long after their service term ended, going on to take full-time jobs at several of our partner organizations, including the Bishop Paiute Tribe, Eastern Sierra Audubon, and the Bishop Elementary School.

-In 2015, two-time ESLT SNAP member (and now full-time ESLT staff member) Sara Kokkelenberg was chosen from among more than 4,000 AmeriCorps participants across the state as the winner of California’s 2015 Volunteering and Service Award for AmeriCorps Member of the Year!
+In 2015, two-time ESLT SNAP member, Sara Kokkelenberg, was chosen from among more than 4,000 AmeriCorps participants across the state as the winner of California’s 2015 Volunteering and Service Award for AmeriCorps Member of the Year!
+She later worked as a full-time employee for ESLT.
+Thanks for all your hard work, Sara!

 ESLT’s AmeriCorps Members of years past